This post may contain affiliate links. Please read our disclosure policy.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.

-How to Make Turkey Tetrazzini
+How to Make Turkey Tetrazzini on the Stovetop

-This tetrazzini recipe comes together right on the stovetop, no oven needed!
+This easy turkey tetrazzini recipe comes together right on the stovetop, no oven needed!
 We’ll make a creamy, dreamy sauce, stir in tender turkey and pasta, and it’s ready to serve.
 It’s super easy and delicious, too.

 - Cook the pasta.
 Prepare the fettuccine according to package instructions.
 Drain it and set it aside.